JinRcn/SRDRE/README.md

 - [Stereo-seq](#stereo-seq-data)
 - [Visium](#visium-data)

-The applicability of our tool has been proven on two widely used spatial transcriptomics platforms, **Stereo-seq** and **Visium.** We uploaded the test data in the `Demo` directory, and users can directly repeat the analysis by following our step-by-step workflow.
+The applicability of our tool has been proven on two widely used spatial transcriptomics platforms, **Stereo-seq** and **Visium.** We uploaded the test data in the `Demo` directory, and users can directly repeat the analysis by following our step-by-step workflow.<br>
 Use the tool instantly — no installation required.

 ## Requirements